Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

 Advantages of Stainless Steel

 One of the biggest advantages of using stainless steel rings to make chain mail is that it is easy to clean and polish, as well as being beautiful and durable.
-How you clean chain mail made of stainless steel depends on what type of object you've made and what, if any, other materials have been working in with the stainless steel rings.
+How you clean stainless steel chain mail depends on what type of object you've made and what, if any, other materials have been working in with the stainless steel rings.

 In the case of a stainless steel mail shirt, skirt, or other large solid piece of mail, throw it in the dishwasher—top rack—and run the dishwasher.
 The grime will come right off, just like it does off of your cooking utensils.

 Tip: Make sure that no part of the chain mail hangs down blocking a turning sprayer, if your dishwasher uses a spinning arm of some type to get the upper-rack full of dishes clean.

 2. Use Liquid Dish Soap for Small Items

 In the case of jewelry and smaller pieces like butchers' gloves, wash it with a liquid dish soap and baking soda paste, rubbing it between your hands for several seconds before rinsing it off and drying it.

 Yet another method of cleaning small pieces is to place them in a home ultrasonic cleaner with the manufacturer's recommended cleaning agent (if any).